 GOAL TO ACHIEVE SUBPRIORITY PCS students and staff will adhere to the school safety plan.
 ACTIONS TO ACHIEVE GOAL Students and staff (certificated and classified) will participate in Earthquake, Fire and Lockdown drills twice annually.
 CPR training will be available annually to all certificated staff.
 PCS students will be engaged in opportunities to learn about positive behavior and school climate.
 MEASURABLE OUTCOME 100% of certificated staff will be CPR certified.
 Student and staff will participate in 1 code red, 4 fire, 2 earthquake, 2 lockdown, and 1 shelter in place drills annually.
-BASELINE PERFORMANCE LEVEL During 2018-2019 100% of certificated staff was CPR certified.
+BASELINE Performance Level During 2018-2019 100% of certificated staff was CPR certified.
 The school held fire, earthquake and lockdown drills, as required.
 METHODS OF MEASUREMENT CPR certifications and annual calendar of drills.
 GOAL TO ACHIEVE SUBPRIORITY 90% of students eligible to use Free and Reduced-Price Meal (FRPM) program will participate.
 ACTIONS TO ACHIEVE GOAL Communication and direct outreach to ensure eligible families are aware of FRPM program and how to enroll.
-BASELINE PERFORMANCE LEVEL In 2018-2019 80% of students eligible to use FRPM program participated.
+BASELINE Performance Level In 2018-2019 80% of students eligible to use FRPM program participated.
 METHODS OF MEASUREMENT FRPM applications and school meal program records.
+STATE PRIORITY #7- - COURSE ACCESS The extent to which pupped and service.
 The extent to which pupils have access to, and are enrolled in, a broad course of study, including programs and services developed and provided to unduplicated students (classified as EL, FRPM eligible, or foster youth; E.C. §42238.02) and students with exceptional needs.

-Grades 1-6: English, mathematics, social sciences, science, visual and performing arts, health, physical education, and other as prescribed by the governing board.
-(E.C. §51210)

-Grades 7-12: English, social sciences, world language(s), physical education, science, mathematics, visual and performing arts, applied arts, and career technical education.
-(E.C. §51220(a)-(i))

-GOAL TO ACHIEVE SUBPRIORITY PCS students, including all subgroups, unduplicated students, and students with exceptional needs, will have access to the academic program as outlined in the PCS charter.
+"Broad course of study" includes the following, as applicable: Grades 1-6 : English, mathematics, social sciences, science, visual and performing arts, health, physical education, and other as prescribed by the governing board.
+(E.C. §51210) Grades 7-12 : English, social sciences, world language(s), physical education, science, mathematics, visual and performing arts, applied arts, and career technical education.
+(E.C. §51220(a)-(i)) GOAL TO ACHIEVE SUBPRIORITY PCS students, including all subgroups, unduplicated students, and students with exceptional needs, will have access to the academic program as outlined in the PCS charter.
 ACTIONS TO ACHIEVE GOAL All academic content areas will be available to all students, including student subgroups, at all grade levels.
 MEASURABLE OUTCOME 100% of students, including all subgroups, unduplicated students and students with exceptional needs, will have access to all core and non-core subject content areas offered at PCS.
-BASELINE PERFORMANCE LEVEL During 2018-19, 100% of students, including all subgroups, unduplicated students and students with exceptional needs, enrolled in the academic program as outlined in the PCS charter.
+BASELINE Performance Level During 2018-19, 100% of students, including all subgroups, unduplicated students and students with exceptional needs, enrolled in the academic program as outlined in the PCS charter.